kstenerud/nixos-beginners-handbook/installing-vm.md

 [nixos@nixos:~]$
 ```

-Or, if you've set up host port forwarding, simply connect to localhost port 2222:
+Or, if you've set up host port forwarding, connect to localhost on the port you've forwarded (for example 2222):

 ```text
 $ ssh -p 2222 nixos@localhost